 Floyd C. Wilson serves as Chairman, Chief Executive Officer and President.
 Mr. Wilson served as Chairman of the Board and Chief Executive Officer of Petrohawk Energy Corporation from May 2004 until BHP Billiton acquired Petrohawk in August 2011.
 Mr. Wilson also served as President of Petrohawk from May 2004 until September 2009.
 He was the Chairman and Chief Executive Officer of 3TEC Energy Corporation from August 1999 until its merger with Plains Exploration & Production Company in June 2003.
 Mr. Wilson began his career in the energy business in Houston, Texas in 1970 as a completion engineer.
 He moved to Wichita, Kansas in 1976 to start an oil and gas operating company, one of several private energy ventures which preceded the formation of Hugoton Energy Corporation in 1987, where he served as Chairman, President and Chief Executive Officer.
 In 1994, Hugoton completed an initial public offering and was merged into Chesapeake Energy Corporation in 1998.

 Michael L. Clark has served as a director of Halcón since September 2016 and currently serves as Chairman of the Nominating and Corporate Governance Committee and as a member of the Compensation Committee.
+Mr. Clark has also served as a director of Paragon Offshore Ltd., as Chairman of the Corporate Governance and Compensation Committee and a member of its Audit Committee from July 2017 until its sale to Borr Drilling Limited in March 2018.
 Mr. Clark is a Chartered Financial Analyst (CFA) Charterholder with over seventeen years of investing experience focusing on basic materials and oilfield services and equipment equities.
 Mr. Clark was a Retired Partner of SIR Capital Management, LLC from 2014 until his departure in 2016 and from 2008 to 2013 served as a Portfolio Manager and Partner.
 Prior to that, Mr. Clark valued energy equities as a Portfolio Manager at Satellite Asset Management, LLC from 2005 to 2007 and as an Equity Research Analyst at SAC Capital Management, LLC from 2003 to 2005 and at Merrill Lynch from 1997 to 2002.
-Mr. Clark began his career at Deloitte & Touche, LLP, progressing to Senior Auditor within its Securities Industry Auditing Group and is a Certified Public Accountant licensed in New York State.
-He graduated cum laude from the University of Pennsylvania with a Bachelor of Arts in Economics and earned a Masters of Business Administration in Finance and Economics with Distinction (Top 10%) from New York University’s Stern School of Business.
+Mr. Clark began his career at Deloitte & Touche, LLP, progressing to Senior Auditor.
+He is a Certified Public Accountant licensed in New York State and also holds the Accredited in Business Valuation (ABV) credential awarded by the American Institute of Certified Public Accountants.
+The National Association of Corporate Directors (NACD) recognized him as a NACD Governance Fellow in 2017.
+Mr. Clark graduated cum laude from the University of Pennsylvania with a Bachelor of Arts in Economics and earned a Masters of Business Administration in Finance and Economics with Distinction (top 10%) from New York University’s Stern School of Business.

 Ronald D. Scott has served as a director of Halcón since September 2016 and currently serves as a member of the Reserves Committee.
 Mr. Scott has over thirty years oil and gas industry experience.
-Mr. Scott is a director of Clayton Williams Energy, Inc., a public traded energy firm.
-In addition, Mr. Scott serves as a director of Blackbrush Oil and Gas, Verdad Resources and Pardus Oil and Gas, all privately held energy companies.
+Mr. Scott is a director of Gastar Exploration, Inc., a publicly traded energy firm.
+He serves on the Reserves Committee and the Compensation Committee of Gastar.
+In addition, Mr. Scott serves as a director of Blackbrush Oil and Gas, Verdad Resources and Elk Hills Power, all privately held energy companies.
+Previously, Mr. Scott was a member of the Board of Directors of Clayton Williams Energy, Inc. serving from September 2016 until the sale of the company in April 2017.
+He also served as a member of the Board of Directors of Pardus Energy from June 2016 until the sale of the company in November 2017.
+Mr. Scott chaired the Reserves Committee and the Compensation Committee while serving on the Pardus Energy board.
 Mr. Scott is the Chief Executive Officer of Development Capital Resources.
 Previously, Mr. Scott served as President and CEO of True Oil Company, a private equity backed oil and gas firm.
 Prior to True Oil he worked for Henry Petroleum as President and Chief Operating Officer of that company and its successor companies, Henry Resources and HPC Energy.
 During this time, Mr. Scott successfully led the sale and re-start of multiple operating oil and gas entities.
 Beginning his career with Exxon Corporation, from 1983 to 1995, Mr. Scott held various supervisory and managerial assignments in Engineering, Operations, Planning and Financial Accounting and Reporting.
 In addition to the Permian Basin, he had assignments covering operational areas in the Gulf Coast/Gulf of Mexico region, California and the Rocky Mountains.
-Mr. Scott was the Technical Manager for Exxon’s multi-billion dollar onshore operations in the Western United States and prior to joining Henry Petroleum.
-Mr. Scott serves as Vice President of the Board of the Henry Foundation and as a founding board member of Educate Midland, a non-profit focused on public education.
+Mr. Scott was the Technical Manager for Exxon’s multi-billion dollar onshore operations in the Western United States prior to joining Henry Petroleum.
+In addition to the above, Mr. Scott served as an independent contract, non-employee consultant to Ares Management from approximately October 2016 to June 2017 providing services as a contract, independent Operating Advisor.
+Mr. Scott serves as Vice President of the Board of the Henry Foundation, as a founding board member of Educate Midland, a non-profit focused on public education, and on the board of directors of the Midland, Texas Chamber of Commerce.
 Mr. Scott holds Master and Bachelor of Science degrees in Engineering from New Mexico State University and is a Registered Petroleum Engineer in the State of Texas.